viraat/fellowshipai/README.md

 - **A test set 20-way one-shot classification accuracy of 83.3% was achieved.
 Results are in the [kochnet_test.ipynb](https://github.com/viraat/fellowshipai/blob/master/kochnet_test.ipynb)**

 ## Possible improvements
+- Retraining of the KochNet implementation by combining both the validation and training dataset.
 - Attempted use of the [contrastive loss](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf) function which is in the [omniglot-contrastive.ipynb](https://github.com/viraat/fellowshipai/blob/master/omniglot-contrastive.ipynb)
 - The training was slow to converge to a good solution.
 Likely due to the fact that the randomly generated positive and negative pairs were not contributing to the loss.
 Could improve this by using an online pair generation method.
 - Training for a longer time with online pair generation will likely result in better performance.
 <!--
 ## Challenge goals
 1. Problem solving ability - did you understand the problem correctly, and did you take logical steps to solve it?